l0h1nth/deploylens/README.md

 # DeployLens

-DeployLens is a DevOps portfolio project that answers one practical question:
+DeployLens is a DevOps project that answers one practical question:

 > Is this deployment safe, affordable, observable, and rollback-ready before it reaches production?

-Most beginner DevOps projects only deploy an app.
  DeployLens goes one level deeper: it builds a small CI/CD guardrail that reviews Kubernetes deployment changes and produces a risk report.

 ## The Real Problem